Deividy/deividy.github.io/_posts/2013-06-07-Pragmatic-Philosophy.md

 # Pragmatic Philosophy

-This is all my notes about the [Pragmatic Programmer](http://pragprog.com/the-pragmatic-programmer), everyone should buy and read this book.
+This is my study book of [Pragmatic Programmer (The Bible)](http://pragprog.com/the-pragmatic-programmer).

-It's a bible for a programmer.

 ### Remember the big picture!